FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/icme-structure.rst

     :ref:`NXms`:
         An application definition for arbitrary spatiotemporally resolved simulations.

+    :ref:`NXms_recon`:
+        A base class for documenting results of reconstructed microstructures.

     :ref:`NXms_score_config`:
         A specific example how :ref:`NXapm_paraprobe_config_ranger` can be specialized for documenting the configuration of a computer simulation